2022 iHeartRadio Music Awards

 The 2022 iHeartRadio Music Awards were held at the Shrine Auditorium in Los Angeles on March 22, 2022, and was broadcast live on Fox from 8:00 PM to 10:00 PM EDT.
 The ceremony was returned to its traditional March schedule after the last two events were altered or postponed due to the COVID-19 pandemic, it was hosted by American rapper and actor LL Cool J.

+During the ceremony Jennifer Lopez was honored with the Icon Award for be "cemented in history as a global icon and the ultimate multihyphenate".
+Megan Thee Stallion was recognized with the first Trailblazer Award.

 Performances

 Performers were announced on March 9, 2022, through the iHeartRadio website.

 Winners and nominees

 iHeartRadio announced the nominees on January 27, 2022.